jbakse/site_builder/content/strategy/index.md

 /strategy/sketches/bounce_color.js
 /::

 These two programs produce different effects, but structurally they are almost identical.
-We could call this common structure a "bounce" tactic.
-Bounce is a fairly simple tactic but we can break it down further as a composition of smaller common tactics:
+The two problems have a similar "shape" and we can use a common tactic to solve them both.
+We could call this common tactic "bounce".
+Bounce is fairly simple but we can break it down further as a composition of smaller common tactics:

 Line 20
 : A variable increment to provide motion.